loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 B. Adding Information on the Inside
 +++++++++++++++++++++++++++++++++++

 #.
-Pick correct information file.
-Insert the information files in the same order as you inserted the image files.
-However, you will be positioning them from right to left instead of left to right.
-File> Place.
+Add the individual file that contains information to be printed on the inside of the cover that matches the first image.
+From the *File* menu, select *Place* and browse to select that information file.
+Click **Place**, then press **Enter** to complete the file placement.

 #.
-Rasterize.
-Rotate in other direction.
-Edit> Transform> Rotate 90° CW.
-Position it.
-Rotate in the opposite direction of the related image, on the same horizontal row, but on the opposite left vs right side as the image.
-The top should be on the right.
-Use same margins and being flush as for the images.
+Rasterize it as you did for the image files.

 #.
-Place remaining seven images, rasterize, rotate, position.
+You will now be working in opposite directions from how you positioned the image files.
+From the *Edit* menu, select *Transform*, then select *Rotate 90° CW*.
+The top of the information file should now be facing to the right (not to the left).

 #.
-Group eight layers.
-Name group "info".
+Position the information file so that it is 3/4" in from the right (not from the left) and flush with the top of the page.

 #.
+Place the second information file.
+When browsing, be sure to select the matching information files in the same order as you selected the image files.

+#.
+Rasterize the second information file, rotate it so the top is at the right, and position it just below the first information file.

+#.
+Place the third and fourth information files, rasterize them, rotate them, and position them.
+The fourth file should be flush with the bottom of the page.

+#.
+Place the fifth information file, rasterize it, rotate it, and position is 3/4" in from the left and flush with the top of the page.
+It should be just to the left of the first information file.

+#.
+Place the sixth information file, rasterize it, rotate it, and position it just below the fifth information file.

+#.
+Place the seventh and eighth information files, rasterize them, rotate them, and position them.
+The eighth information file should be flush with the bottom of the page.

+#.
+Group all eight information layers.
+Name this group **info**.

-File> Save the file with a meaningful filename.
+#.
+Save the file with a meaningful filename.

 Next
 ====